 What is their end goal as a customer?

-Once you’ve gained all the information possible about your target audience(s), you’ll be better suited to cater your messaging directly to them, hit their pain points and take up your position in the market.
+Once you’ve gained all the information possible about your target audience(s), you’ll be better suited to cater your messaging directly to them, hit their pain points and assume your position in the market.
 Your message itself should be adaptable to new industry trends, an evolving consumer base and potential new offerings or features (but not so adaptable that you’re constantly pivoting).
-If the thought of balancing a solidified-yet-flexible message sounds hypocritical or confusing to you, we’re happy to explain ourselves in greater detail.
-Let's get in touch.
+Balance is everything.